iptv-org/iptv/README.md

 Collection of 5000+ publicly available IPTV channels from all over the world.

-Internet Protocol television (IPTV) is the delivery of television content over Internet Protocol (IP) networks.
+Internet Protocol television (IPTV) delivers television content over Internet Protocol (IP) networks.

 ## Usage

-To watch IPTV you just need to paste this link `https://iptv-org.github.io/iptv/index.m3u` to any player with support M3U-playlists.
+To watch IPTV, you need to paste this link `https://iptv-org.github.io/iptv/index.m3u` to any player with support M3U-playlists.

 ![VLC Network Panel](preview.png)

-Also you can instead use one of these playlists:
+Also, you can instead use one of these playlists:

 - `https://iptv-org.github.io/iptv/index.country.m3u` (grouped by country)
 - `https://iptv-org.github.io/iptv/index.category.m3u` (grouped by category)